Discontinuous Grammar as a Foreign Language: Preliminaries

 Regarding the decoder, it is also implemented by six Transformers, but each one has an additional component.
 Apart from a \textit{masked multi-head self-attention mechanism} that works practically the same as the encoder (which is used to encode previously-generated output tokens $\mathbf{y} = y_1, \dots, y_{t-1}$ into a sequence $\mathbf{q} = q_0, \dots, q_{t-1}$ at time step $t$), it implements a posterior \textit{encoder-decoder cross-attention layer} that computes the compatibility between each target token with each input word.
 More in detail, this cross-attention module is also composed of several attention heads that, given the sequences of encoder and decoder hidden states $\mathbf{h}$ and $\mathbf{q}$, generate at each time step $t$ an attention vector $z_t$ as follows:

 where $W_d^Q$, $W_d^K$ and $W_d^V$ are parameter matrices, $d$ is the dimension of the resulting vector $z_t$ and $\beta_{ti}$ computes the interaction between the last predicted token encoding ($q_{t-1}$, which represents target token history) with each word from the input sequence (represented by its encoder hidden state $h_i$).
 The attention vectors $z_t$ computed by each head will be combined and used by posterior linear and softmax layers to finally generate the output token $y_t$.
+Please see in Figure~\ref{fig:network} a sketch of the described neural architecture.

 Recently, \citet{fernandez-astudillo-etal-2020-transition} implemented the idea introduced by \cite{LiuS2S17} into this Transformer sequence-to-sequence architecture for dependency and AMR (Abstract Meaning Representation) parsing.
-Instead of using an index $p$ to delimitate the stack and buffer, they propose to specialize two of the attention heads (from the Transformer decoder's cross-attention layer): one for just attending input words that should be into the stack according to the shift-reduce tokens applied so far, and the other for exclusively considering words that are left in the buffer.
-With these two dedicated heads for the decoding, they manage to substantially improve over the original setup by \cite{Vaswani2017} on these two graph-based tasks.
-In this article, we accordingly modify this recent sequence-to-sequence model for handling constituent parsing and accurately produce continuous and discontinuous phrase-structure trees.
+To that end, they followed the current trend of modifying \cite{Vaswani2017}'s architecture by implementing dedicated attention heads to focus on one or several tokens from the input and, thus, encode local relevant information \citep{strubell-etal-2018-linguistically,xu-etal-2019-leveraging}.
+In particular, instead of using an index $p$ to delimitate the stack and buffer, they propose to specialize two of the attention heads (from the Transformer decoder's cross-attention layer): one for just attending input words that should be into the stack according to the shift-reduce tokens applied so far, and the other for exclusively considering words that are left in the buffer.
+With these two dedicated heads for the decoding, they manage to substantially improve over the original setup by \cite{Vaswani2017} on these two graph parsing tasks.
+In this article, we accordingly modify this recent sequence-to-sequence model for handling constituent parsing and accurately produce continuous and discontinuous phrase structure trees.